 THE SHIFT OF FINANCIAL SERVICES FROM BANKS TO NON- BANKS OR IN OTHER WORDS: “ALEXA MOVE MY BANK ACCOUNT TO AMAZON”

-(EXPLAINING WHY DID MONETA INVEST IN RAILSBANK)
+(EXPLAINING WHY MONETA INVESTED IN RAILSBANK)

 When Amazon Web Services (AWS) was launched in 2006, IT changed forever.
 In the pre-AWS age, companies had to spend precious time and resources building their infrastructure from scratch – setting up data centers and networks, purchasing hardware devices and physical storage, and spending on maintaining and securing the equipment.
 A technology company couldn’t get off the ground without first tending to these issues.
 When AWS came along it offered an alternate path – use Amazon’s cloud infrastructure as a service and have your business up-and-running incredibly quickly.
 AWS transformed major technological hurdles such as storage, security, and scaling, into a subscription-based pay-as-you-go service that allows enterprises to focus on what matters most – their core offering.

 A similar paradigm shift is taking place in the Finance industry.
 The rising demand for digital financial services together with the recent changes in banking regulations are encouraging non-banks entities to look for a share in the market.
 Suddenly, anyone wants to offer us a loan or a credit card.
 But, how can they do so?
 A new kind of solution called banking as a service (BaaS) is now taking off to allow non-banks to launch their own financial products.
 And much like AWS spared the need to set up a data center before launching a new technology product, BaaS is putting away the tremendous effort of building a financial framework from the ground up in order to launch financial products.